 Reconciliation Action Plan

-The Reconciliation Action Plan 2019-2020 sets out BAC's commitment to working towards the achievement of genuine and sustainable reconciliation between Australian Aboriginal and Torres Strait Islander peoples and the wider community.
-Through our actions and efforts, we aim to contribute meaningfully to Closing the Gap, to reduce disadvantage among Aboriginal and Torres Strait Islander peoples.
+The Reconciliation Action Plan sets out BAC's commitment to working towards the achievement of genuine and sustainable reconciliation between Australian Aboriginal and Torres Strait Islander peoples and the wider community.
+Through our actions and efforts, we aim to contribute meaningfully to Closing the Gap and to reduce disadvantage among Aboriginal and Torres Strait Islander peoples.

 We are proud to formally commit to reconciliation through our Reconciliation Action Plan that aims to celebrate and promote the traditions, laws and customs of Aboriginal Torres Strait Islander peoples.
 It is core to how we work towards building relationships, respect and trust with our First Australians.